Whangārei Gardens

 Garden Name: A Lime & Kicking NEW 2026

-Address: 216 Awaroa River Road, Whangārei.
+Address: 216 Awaroa River Road, Abbey Caves, Whangārei.
 Good parking down drive.
 Children to be supervised due to sloping property and thorny bushes.

 Property Description: Finger limes, giant pumpkins and watermelons.